 Below are Indigenous Tourism Alberta members selling authentic Indigenous items.
 Whether you shop online, or in-store each of these businesses has the perfect items for you.

 5 places to shop locally this summer:

-Internationally known Moonstone Creations is a gallery for authentic Indigenous art.
-Owned by Yvonne Jobin and her daughter Amy Willier, a Cree First Nations, Moonstone Creations is a family-based business where much of the art is created onsite.
+Internationally known Moonstone Creation is a gallery for authentic Indigenous art.
+Owned by Yvonne Jobin and her daughter Amy Willier, a Cree First Nations, Moonstone Creation is a family-based business where much of the art is created onsite.